 Coming to terms with your sexuality and/or gender identity can be a difficult process.
 Many people stay closeted for years out of fear, anxiety, or denial.
 For some LGBTQ+ individuals, this can lead to relationships that, while perhaps fulfilling in other ways, do not allow them to be their most authentic selves.
 If this applies to you, and the time has come for you to start being open about your sexuality/gender identity, you will undoubtedly have to come out to your partner.
-Below are some tips to hopefully help make the process a bit easier on you and your partner.
+Below are some tips to hopefully help make the process a bit easier on you, your partner, and children.

 It is never too early or too late to come out to your partner.
 Often, people are more upset about the perceived deception or secrecy than their partner’s sexual orientation or gender identity itself.
 It may be helpful to plan and practice how you will come out to your partner.
 This can include things like writing down your thoughts or practicing with a friend.
 Practicing may help you feel more confident and work out any kinks in your speech.
 As part of your preparation, you may want to identify your primary support system outside of your partner, such as family, friends, local support groups, therapists, or counsellors.
 This way, you have a group of people to turn to if necessary.
 Depending on the circumstances, you may not be able to rely on your partner to provide immediate support.